Is tuna okay for cats?

 Canned ‘tuna’ cat foods that are AAFCO approved (ensure you see this on the food label) are a different story and have other ingredients added to make the meal complete and safe for your cat.

-So, human grade canned tuna IS actually ok for your cat – as long as it is kept at less than approximately 10% of your kitty’s diet.
+So, human grade canned tuna is actually ok for your cat, as long as it is kept at less than approximately 10% of your kitty’s diet.
 In this case, your cat absolutely can have too much of a good thing!